shasuruvalli/mslearn-synapse/Instructions/Labs/90-Explore-Azure-Databricks.md

     - **Cluster**: cluster
 2. In the **Explore products** notebook, on the **&#128463; File** menu, select **Upload Data**.
 3. In the **Upload Data** dialog box, note the **DBFS Target Directory** to where the file will be uploaded.
 Then select the **Files** area, and in the **Open** dialog box, in the **File** box, type `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-synapse/master/Allfiles/Labs/90/adventureworks/products.csv` and select **Open**.
 Then, when the file has been uploaded, select **Next**.

+    > **Tip**: If your browser or operating system doesn't support entering a URL in the **File** box, download the CSV file to your computer and then upload it from the local folder where you saved it.

 4. In the **Access files from notebooks** pane, select the sample PySpark code and copy it to the clipboard.
 You will use it to load the data from the file into a DataFrame.
 Then select **Done**.
 5. In the **Explore products** notebook, in the empty code cell, paste the code you copied; which should look similar to this: